-To test our hypotheses, we analyze annual reports and other financial statements from 2018 to 2022 of the American companies listed on the Nasdaq Composite index of our sample.
+To test our hypotheses, we analyze annual reports and other financial statements from 2018 to 2022 of the American companies listed on the NASDAQ Composite Index and Canadian companies listed on the TSX Composite Index of our sample.
 These companies are from 5 different industries according to the classification of NAICS.
 Companies with missing observations and outliers (based on 1st and 99th percentiles) were excluded.
-After matching and examining the data from the different sources the final sample consisted of 5400 observations corresponding to 60 companies listed on the Nasdaq Composite Index from 2018 to 2022.
+After matching and examining the data from the different sources the final sample consisted of 60 American companies and 50 Canadian companies listed on the NASDAQ Composite Index, TSX Composite Index from 2018 to 2022.

 Data for this study was collected from different databases.
-Firstly, accounting and financial data were manually extracted and collected from the EDGAR database.
-Secondly, data regarding board characteristics, ownership information and environmental, social, and corporate governance (ESG) from 2018 to 2022 were collected from the Eikon database, with our definition of concentrated ownership structure when the top-20 shareholders accounted for over 45% shares.
+Firstly, accounting and financial data were manually extracted and collected from the EDGAR and Eikon database.
+Secondly, data regarding board characteristics, ownership information, and environmental, social, and governance (ESG) from 2018 to 2022 were collected from the Eikon database, with our definition of concentrated ownership structure when the top 20 shareholders accounted for over 45% of shares.
+Lastly, annual reports were downloaded from the SEDAR online database and analyzed by our Python code.
+This study examines the relation between corporate governance systems and AI, innovation.
+More specifically, we analyze how corporate governance attributes, and particularly board characteristics, can affect AI, innovation efforts in the context of American listed companies.